Tjatja0/ThePlanetCrafterMods/README.md

 # When setting up a server:

-- do make sure to install the PHP service from Apache if you do end up using Wamp or Xampp.
+- do make sure to install the PHP service from Apache if you end up using Wamp or Xampp.

   Windows based tutorial:
   https://www.geeksforgeeks.org/websites-apps/how-to-use-apache-webserver-to-host-a-website/